 The UNGP Reporting Framework is based on the global standard of the UN Guiding Principles on Business and Human Rights.
 It turns the second pillar of the UNGPs – the corporate responsibility to respect human rights – into a set of straightforward questions.
 These are questions to which companies should have answers in order to know and show that they are respecting human rights in practice.

-- The Database currently covers 55 companies, including the largest companies of the apparel, banking and financial services, extractive, food and beverage, ICT and tobacco sectors.
+- The Database currently covers 67 companies, including the largest companies by FT500 in the apparel, banking and financial services, extractive, food and beverage, ICT and tobacco sectors.
 Further companies and sectors will be added over time.
 To see all the companies currently in the Database, jump to our Companies page or see them listed on the Explore Disclosures page.

 - Each company has a dedicated company page that includes information such as the last date the company’s disclosure was reviewed, which resources were consulted for inclusion in the database and whether or not the company responded to the project team’s invitation to discuss its findings.